Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Taking Ownership of Your ADT Equipment

 If you bought your ADT system a few years ago and signed a contract, ADT typically owns your equipment until you complete your contract.
-When we bought our ADT system about a year ago, however, ADT gave us ownership of the equipment outright even though we financed it.
-That’s their new policy.
-It’s like when you take out a car loan.
-The car’s yours, but the bank can repossess your car if you fail to make your payments.
+More recently, though, ADT shifted its policy so that customers own their equipment outright — even when financing it.
+Think of it like a car loan: the car is yours from day one, but the lender can repossess it if you stop making payments.

 Theft Protection Guarantee